dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 unrolling" that was intended to limit recursion, and lo and behold, it's 10x faster!
 The faster solution is called p2x.nim

+### Day 20: ###

+This was a bit humiliating.
+It took hours for me to make progress on part 1 on this busy Sunday.
+It took a while for me to code all the possible rotations, all along thinking the necessary flips would be better to do programmatically as the image was rotated (or matched).
+The brute force assembly algorithm for part 1 took forever, but gets the right answer.
+(A minute or more?)
+Starting part 2 I found my mistake, there are redundant rotations (the four extra from flipping both horizontally and vertically) which increased the work enormously.
+With that fix part 1 takes seconds.
+In part 2 I spent a lot of time working out the indexing algorithm for all the rotations so I would not have to make all the images.
+I made one stitched together image, and then rotated the sea monster instead of the image.
+The same indexing code worked for both steps, rotating the tiles and rotating the monster.
+Lots of index calculations, but the convolution went fast, and the answer was right fist try

 ---

 ## Stats